 Job Analysis and Design at Google (Alphabet)

 Job Description & Specification.
 Because of the large size of the organization, Google has highly varied job descriptions and specifications.
 The job descriptions and specifications for positions in product development, for instance, significantly differ from the job descriptions and specifications for positions in human resource management.
-Nonetheless, Google’s (Alphabet’s) organizational culture emphasizes certain characteristics in all employees, such as smartness and drive for excellence in all job positions throughout the organization.
+Nonetheless, Google’s (Alphabet’s) organizational culture or work culture emphasizes certain characteristics in all employees, such as smartness and drive for excellence in all job positions throughout the organization.

 - Alphabet Inc. – Form 10-K.